rlugojr/IM-Documentation/source/installation.rst

     [!]
 Be sure to check it, if you have to forward and you skip that, no external players will be able to join.
 [Press Enter]
-    [*] You have finished the set-up wizard correctly [*] Check the Plugin Repository to add new features, minigames, or advanced protection to your server [*] PocketMine-MP will now start.
+    [*] You have finished the set-up wizard correctly [*] Check the Plugin Repository to add new features, minigames, or advanced protection to your server [*] ImagicalMine will now start.
 Type /help to view the list of available commands.

-    [Server thread/INFO]: Loading pocketmine.yml...
+    [Server thread/INFO]: Loading imagicalmine.yml...
     [Server thread/INFO]: Loading server properties...
     [Server thread/INFO]: Selected English (eng) as the base language
     [Server thread/INFO]: Starting Minecraft: PE server version v0.11.0 alpha